Skip to main content

 1

-Go to FYATU Dashboard and login to your account
+Go to platform.fyatu.com and log in to your CaaS account.

 2